Skip to main content

 • Lockup can be enabled but not disabled once set

-• Forced lockup can be required via purchase permit
+• Forced lockup can be required for specific entities via the purchase permit

 Entity vs Wallet

-• Entity: A compliance identity (individual or organization) verified by Sonar
+• Entity: A compliance identity (individual or organization) verified by Sonar, identified by a bytes16 entity ID

 • Wallet: A blockchain address used to commit funds

-One entity can use multiple wallets, but each wallet is tied to exactly one entity.
-Limits and allocations are tracked at the entity level, not wallet level.
+One entity can use multiple wallets (up to maxWalletsPerEntity), but each wallet is tied to exactly one entity.
+The active bid and refund eligibility are tracked at the entity level.
+Committed amounts, accepted allocations, and refunds are tracked at the wallet level per payment token.

 Multi-Token Support